Amateur Radio - WAØMHJ |

 Notable

-Events: 2020 The long quest for 5BWAZ is over.
+Events: 2024 Added a picture showing the QSL that took the longest time to get.
+(Picture gallery.)
+Just received a reply from an un-named station that sat on my SASE for eight years!
+Never give up!
+2023 Happy New Year!
+First QSO of the year was working FT8WW for CW #337.
+Will be operating as NØW during month of January.
+Entered first time ever as a distributed multi-multi in the ARRL DX SSB contest as WØAA.
+Only top ten entrant not on a coast.
+First ever POTA activation.
+Enjoyable until the thunderstorms cut it short.
+2022 A confirmation from EP2ABS on LOTW allowed me to reach DXCC Challenge level 2500.
+2020 The long quest for 5BWAZ is over.
 Zone #200 (JT5DX on 80M) was the final zone, and award #1046 is on the wall!
 2018 September 3, 1968 I made my first QSO with W8MMV in Michigan on 40M CW.
 This year marks the anniversary of my 50 year journey in ham radio.
 Here are some DETAILS of how everything began.
 In April, I received 5BWAZ certificate #1977 for confirmation of 199 zones.
 2016 2014 2013 2012 Enjoyed wonderful hospitality & operated a bit in the CQWW CW contest in Dallas at the QTH of Pete N5KD.
-Peter has been the DXER.ORG webmaster.
-Click here.
 2011 I operated once again, multi with the KØIR group in CQWW RTTY.
-CQWW PH this year was a multi operator effort witt K0XV & son Jason.
-DETAILS 2009/2010 In the CQ WPX CW, I was visited by Foster - N3KCJ, who happened to be in town, and we operated as a M/S. Click DETAILS 2008 1986 73's - Mark |
+CQWW PH this year was a multi operator effort witt KØXV & son Jason.
+DETAILS 2009/2010 In the CQ WPX CW, I was visited by Foster - N3KCJ, who happened to be in town, and we operated as a M/S. DETAILS 2008 1986 73's - Mark |

 QSO